How To Identify a Blocked Drain

 - Avoid driving vehicles or machinery over the top of drains.

-- Obtain a council drainage plan before undertaking any excavation
+- Obtain a City of Gold Coast drainage plan before undertaking any excavation

 - Avoid pouring fat or grease down your drain